opentrainingcamp/CSC645/index.md

 ## Proposed methodology (Pedagogie)

 Some sessions could be asynchronous and be freely accessible by registered students (or even public with a creative common licence).
-This king of sessions will contain small parts: (small videos 1015mn, the assessment for each part, Tools to communicate with the instructor: forum or chat).
-Each asynchronous session ends with an asynchronous online class for debriefing and some complements based on the results of assessments and learner questions)
+This kind of sessions will contain small parts: (small videos 10-15mn, the assessment for each part, Tools to communicate with the instructor: forum or chat).
+Each asynchronous session ends with an synchronous online class for debriefing and some complements based on the results of assessments and learner questions)

 _**Platforms:**  google classroom, google drive, github, Windows 10 or Linux, Spark, Python, PySpark and Jupyter Notebook._